Whether you are new to San Diego or have been living here for a while – you might be wondering where to surf in San Diego for beginners.

 Firstly, let’s explore what makes a good place to surf in San Diego for beginners.
 I believe the key ingredient is gentle and slow breaking wave.
 When you are learning to surf, the last thing you want is fast breaking wave.
 Fast breaking waves require you do to read the wave, position yourself, paddle, and stand up at warp speed.
 When you are learning to surf for the first time, it’s critical that you can slow all of these elements down.
 Consequently, a slow breaking and gentle wave will allow you to slowly move from your knees to your feet.
 You give yourself the best chance to learn the basics of surfing without rushing the motions.

 As such, I do not recommend learning to surf at any of the ‘Advanced Waves’ I have tagged at the bottom of each surf spot post.
-Instead, look for beginner surf spots in San Diego.
+Instead, look for beginner surf spots in San Diego to start your surfing journey.
 Based on my personal experience, the following three waves are the best beginner surf spots in San Diego.

 Best Beginner Surf Spots in San Diego